Willy Rizzo Style Table Lamp

 Often said that these lamps were made by Studio Willy Rizzo, but they are not of course.

-A floor lamp in this style can be found on Willy Rizzo‘s website.
+A floor lamp in this style was on Willy Rizzo‘s website.
 Also made with square brass and chrome tubes, but that’s all.
 It is no longer on his website.
 A new website was created in 2020.

 Willy Rizzo (22 October 1928) was an Italian photographer and designer.
 He was born in Naples, Italy, and after he moved to France in the 1930s, his passion for photography began very early from the age of twelve, in the Italian college in Paris.

 Willy Rizzo designed and produced furniture and lighting.
 The company name was Studio Willy Rizzo.
 He opened boutiques across France and Europe and had points of sale in New York, Los Angeles and Miami.
 In 1978, Rizzo gave it all up to return to photography, his first love.
 He died 25 February 2013 at the age of 84.